 When people hear PVC or vinyl, they often picture shiny white plastic.
 But when it comes to vinyl decks, decking manufacturers went to great lengths to design products that closely mimic wood and other natural materials.
 Some manufacturers like AZEK even produce their vinyl boards with slight color variations to simulate hardwoods.

 Composite decking contains a certain percentage of wood fiber, while PVC is 100% plastic.
-Taking wood out of the composition means that PVC decking is more predictable, more stable and doesn’t change shape or appearance based on weather conditions.
-It is also much better at dissipating heat over its surface, which makes it more comfortable to walk barefoot on hot summer days.
-Overall, PVC/vinyl decking beats capped composite decking when it comes to mold and mildew resistance, scratch resistance and heat dissipation.
+Taking wood out of the composition means that PVC decking is more predictable and more stable as it contends with the elements season after season.
+It is also much better at dissipating heat over its surface, which makes it more comfortable to walk barefoot during hot summer days.
+PVC/vinyl decking also beats capped composite decking when it comes to mold, mildew, and scratch resistance.

 How Much Does Vinyl Decking Cost?